 The Hospitality and Culinary Management program will provide you with technical skills in food production and food operations and prepare you for managerial positions in the hospitality industry.
 Your career options include a position as a chef, cook, baker, pastry chef, supervisor or manager.

-The program offers an Associate in Applied Science degree and several certificate options.
+The program offers an Associate in Applied Science degree and several certificate options, including Pastry Chef Assistant, the latest addition to the program.

 For many aspiring chefs, this is the right time to think about starting a culinary career.
 The restaurant industry is booming.
 As the second largest employer, behind only the government, the restaurant industry employs 13.1 million people, in both front-of-the-house and kitchen positions, according to the National Restaurant Association (NRA).
 And both the US Bureau of Labor Statistics (BLS) and the NRA predict that this number will continue to grow over the next decade.